Frequently Asked Questions

 What size tarp should I order?

-Generally speaking, you want a tarp that is the exact width or a little less of your truck bed, and at least two feet longer.
-If your bed is 85" wide and 12' long, a 7' x 14' should work well for you.
+Generally speaking, you want a tarp that is two to six inches less than the width of your truck bed, and at least two feet longer to leave some on the spool.
+For example, if your bed is 85" wide and 12' long, a 7' x 14' should work well for you.

 What does "cut size" mean?